Core care

 Valentine Hoya Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Valentine Hoya grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Valentine Hoya light consistent for stronger growth and flowering.

 Valentine Hoya is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Valentine Hoya out of reach when ingestion is a concern.

 Valentine Hoya does best in Cactus, All Purpose, Pon, Perlite with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.

 Valentine Hoya has a dormancy period: None.
-Reduce watering and pause fertilizer while growth naturally slows.
+During this phase, reduce Valentine Hoya watering and pause fertilizer while growth naturally slows.